wanghchen/wanghchen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 My name is Huanchen Wang.
-I am a PhD candidate in the Department of Computer Science, City University of Hong Kong (<a href="https://www.cityu.edu.hk/">CityU</a>) from Sep.
-2022 under <a href="https://www.cityu.edu.hk/pia/page.aspx?p=PhD_Joint_Degree_Programmes">CityU-SUSTech Joint PhD Programme</a>, supervised by Prof. <a href="https://www.cs.cityu.edu.hk/~zhiconlu/">Zhicong Lu</a> (CityU) and Prof. <a href="https://cse.sustech.edu.cn/faculty/~mayx/"> Yuxin Ma </a>(SUSTech).
+I am a PhD candidate in the Department of Computer Science, City University of Hong Kong (<a href="https://www.cityu.edu.hk/">CityUHK</a>) from Sep.
+2022 under CityU-SUSTech Joint PhD Programme, supervised by Prof. <a href="https://luzhc.github.io/">Zhicong Lu</a> (GMU, previously at CityUHK), Prof. <a href="https://cse.sustech.edu.cn/faculty/~mayx/">Yuxin Ma </a> (SUSTech), and <a href="https://www.cs.cityu.edu.hk/~zhichalu/">Zhichao Lu</a> (CityuHK).
 I am a member of DEER Lab and DVA Lab.

-I received my BEng degree from the Department of Computer Science and Engineering, Southern University of Science and Technology (<a href="https://www.sustech.edu.cn/">SUSTech</a>) in July, 2022.
+I received my BEng degree from the Department of Computer Science and Engineering, Southern University of Science and Technology (<a href="https://www.sustech.edu.cn/">SUSTech</a>) in July, 2022, under the supervision of Professor [Xuan Song](https://www.sustech.edu.cn/en/faculties/songxuan.html).

 My current research primarily focuses on Social Computing and Human-AI Collaboration in the context of [Intangible Cultural Heritage (ICH)](https://ich.unesco.org/en/what-is-intangible-heritage-00003), as well as on Interactive Visual Analytics.
 <!-- I have published several papers at the ACM CHI.-->